 How does Tax-Free Childcare work?

 Not receiving certain benefits

 You will not be eligible for Tax-Free Childcare if you receive Universal Credit, tax credits or childcare vouchers.
-You can, however, claim it alongside getting 15 or 30 hours free childcare if you have a 2, 3 or 4 year old child.
+You can, however, claim it alongside getting 15 or 30 hours free childcare if you have a child aged 9 months to 4 years old.

+How does Tax-Free Childcare work?